 - For benzene, 5,000 pounds.

-The bill changes the definition of "covered facility" to include specific listed North American industry classification system codes and expands upon the requirements applicable to covered facilities by:
+The act changes the definition of "covered facility" to include specific listed North American industry classification system codes and expands upon the requirements applicable to covered facilities by:

-- Directing the air quality control commission to consider, at least every 5 years, adding new types of covered facilities and covered air toxics and adjusting the applicable emission thresholds;
+- Directing the air quality control commission to consider, at least every 5 years, adding new types of covered facilities and covered air toxics;

-- Requiring that a covered facility's outreach to communities near the covered facility, in particular disproportionately impacted communities, be conducted in the 2 most prevalent languages spoken in the communities;
+- Requiring that a covered facility's outreach to communities near the covered facility be conducted in the 2 most prevalent languages spoken in the communities; and

-- Requiring covered facilities to conduct fenceline monitoring of covered air toxics and to publicly report the results of the monitoring; and
+- Requiring covered facilities to conduct real-time fenceline monitoring of covered air toxics and to publicly report the results of the monitoring.

-The bill also requires the division of administration in the department of public health and environment to :
+The act also requires the division of administration in the department of public health and environment to:

 - Establish notification thresholds for covered air toxics, the exceedance of which covered facilities must disclose to the affected community; and